pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 For the purpose of this tutorial I will vaguely cover some of the Elastic Search basis so you can later understand what is happening behind the scenes.
-To fully understand how it works and to use their API, take a look at the [Elastic Search Documentation][es-docs].
+To fully understand how it works and how to use their API, take a look at the [Elastic Search Documentation][es-docs].

 Elastic Search is document oriented, meaning that it stores it's entire objects